 The French franc from a silver unit became a gold unit.
 The two great financial centres of the world, London and Paris, were both gold centres.

-At the time Germany employed a silver standard, and conditions were not favorable for such a position:
+At the time Germany employed a silver standard, and

 Germany no longer derived any advantage from the silver standard in her trade with Eastern Europe, because silver had there made way for inconvertible paper.
 The bimetallic currencies of Western Europe had passed from a state of fixity in terms of silver [i.e., a de facto silver standard under a bimetal regime], with a slight fluctuating premium on gold, to fixity in terms of gold, with a slight fluctuating premium on silver… Even if the ratio of gold to silver continued to be stabilized by the bimetallism of the Latin Union, the silver standard might be expected to be a disadvantage to the German financial centres.